 Today I’m celebrating my love for mojitos in the form of a cake for this month’s citrus themed #BundtAMonth.
 As you may know, I adore mojitos.
 They’re my absolute favorite cocktail.
-When An from Bakerstreet announced that January’s theme was citrus, this cocktail instantly came to mind.
+When An from Bakerstreet announced that January’s theme was citrus, this Mojito Bundt Cake instantly came to mind.

 Citrus is a great way to brighten and add mucho flavor to desserts.
 It’s also a great way to brighten this dreary winter weather we’ve been having.
 At this point, I’m willing to give up an hour of sleep if it means I get some daylight back at the end of the day.
 Getting dark at five o’ clock doesn’t agree with me.
 All it does is make me lazy, tired, and sad.
 I thrive on sunlight, as I think we all do.
 When the sun is out, I have more energy.
 It gives me the charge I need to exercise, conquer the laundry, and stay up past seven o’ clock.
 No sunlight = no energy, which = messy house.

 It may be awhile before I get the sun back.
-In the meantime, I’ll let citrus brighten my day and my cake.
+In the meantime, I’ll let citrus and this Mojito Bundt Cake brighten my day.

 This bundt cake may appear plain, but I promise you, it’s far from plain.
 It’s full of zesty lime, coconut milk, and–drum roll–coconut rum.
 And, if that weren’t enough, it gets topped with a mint and rum syrup.